SM gauge fields localized on non-Abelian vortices in 6 dimensions

 + \ycal_{M} \dfrac{1}{\sqrt{60}}

-\ee where $ \gcal_{M} $ is the $ SU(3) $ gauge field, $ \wcal_{M} $ is the $ SU(2) $ gauge field and $ \ycal_{M} $ is the $ U(1) $ gauge field.
+\ee where $ \gcal_{M} $ is an $ SU(3) $ gauge field, $ \wcal_{M} $ is an $ SU(2) $ gauge field and $ \ycal_{M} $ is a $ U(1) $ gauge field.
 The off-diagonal gauge field $ \xcal_{M} $ is a 2 by 3 rectangular complex matrix.
-Finding out physical spectra of these gauge fields ${\cal G}_M$, ${\cal W}_M$, ${\cal G}_Y$, and ${\cal X}_M$ involves a potentially complicated calculation due to the following factors: \begin{enumerate} \item Our background is a nontrivial 3-2 splitting vortices. \item We need separate treatment for the gauge fields with the four-dimensional indices ${\cal A}_\mu$ and with the extra-dimensional indices ${\cal A}_a$. \item We also have to distinguish the unbroken gauge fields $\{{\cal G}_M, {\cal W}_M, {\cal Y}_M\}$, and the broken gauge field ${\cal X}_M$, which absorb the fluctuations from the scalar field $T$. \item We have to clarify the distinction between the physical modes from the unphysical modes by taking account of gauge invariance. \end{enumerate} Despite these obstacles, we will provide a reasonably simple scheme with which we handle the complicated fluctuation analysis.
+Finding out physical spectra of these gauge fields ${\cal G}_M$, ${\cal W}_M$, ${\cal G}_Y$, and ${\cal X}_M$ involves complicated calculation due to the following factors: \begin{enumerate} \item Our background is a nontrivial configuration of vortices. \item We need a separate treatment for the gauge fields with the four-dimensional indices ${\cal A}_\mu$ and with the extra-dimensional indices ${\cal A}_a$. \item We also have to distinguish the unbroken gauge fields $\{{\cal G}_M, {\cal W}_M, {\cal Y}_M\}$, and the broken gauge field ${\cal X}_M$, which absorb the fluctuations from the scalar field $T$. \item We have to clarify the distinction between the physical modes from the unphysical modes by taking account into gauge invariance. \end{enumerate} Despite these obstacles, we will provide a reasonably simple scheme with which we handle complicated fluctuation analysis.
 We can also apply our scheme to a wide class of models, since it does not depend on details of the background.